 With the release of the YubiKey 5Ci device with firmware 5.2.3, Yubico offers support for the latest FIDO2/WebAuthn functionality, offering advancements in FIDO credentials management and protection.
-These enhancements allow users to review FIDO2 resident credentials on their YubiKey and delete individual credentials without requiring a full reset, as well as allowing FIDO2 services to prevent unauthorized users from accessing the corresponding credentials on a user’s YubiKey.
+These enhancements allow users to review FIDO2 discoverable credentials on their YubiKey and delete individual credentials without requiring a full reset, as well as allowing FIDO2 services to prevent unauthorized users from accessing the corresponding credentials on a user’s YubiKey.

 Further, the enhancements to the FIDO2/WebAuthn spec include extending the encryption algorithms available for securing FIDO2 credentials, as well as services to support advanced platform authentication to YubiKeys, allowing for a more secure implementation of the FIDO2/WebAuthn protocols.

 Credential Management allows the platform to display the credentials that reside on the security key so that the user can act upon them.
-The platform can show the credential Relying Party (RP) information, the credential descriptor, and the number of resident credentials on the authenticator.
-Credential management does not have the capability to display non-resident keys (including U2F based credentials) as that information is not stored on the authenticator in any fashion.
+The platform can show the credential Relying Party (RP) information, the credential descriptor, and the number of discoverable credentials on the authenticator.
+Credential management does not have the capability to display non-discoverable keys (including U2F based credentials) as that information is not stored on the authenticator in any fashion.